iDebugAll/nextbox-ui-plugin/README.md

 ```
 Netbox Community Docker setup performs static file collection and database migrations on every startup.
 No manual actions are required.

+# Fixing Common Installation and Post-Upgrade Issues

+If you are experiencing some unexpected errors or visual behaviors after the installation or upgrade, please make sure that you execute the following steps first:

+1. Clear your browser cache and reload the page.
+2. Re-collect static files: `(venv) $ python3 manage.py collectstatic --clear`.
+3. Re-apply database migrations: `(venv) $ python3 manage.py migrate`.

 # Usage

 Once installed and initialized, the Plugin runs on a backend.<br/>